 But, this has not been the case.
 Impunity has been the order of the day.
 Rampant corruption.
 The quest to promote participatory democracy has become a mirage.
-A culture of accountability is not longer the norm, social justice is just a word along the streets, human rights.
+A culture of accountability is no longer the norm, social justice is just a word along the streets, human rights.

-Thus, before the citizenry is fooled into participant in the referendum if at all we shall arrive at that level, they should first reflect and clearly understand that the constitution promised a clear path to democracy recognizing sovereignty of the people as the anchor of the nation and provides for the participation of the people in decision making at all levels.
+Thus, before the citizenry is fooled into a participant in the referendum if at all we shall arrive at that level, they should first reflect and clearly understand that the constitution promised a clear path to democracy recognizing the sovereignty of the people as the anchor of the nation and provides for the participation of the people in decision making at all levels.

 “The preamble is the voice of the people…it provides many opportunities for people to influence the decisions of the state and in several cases to participate in them.
 It values diversity among our people, but envisages them united in common loyalty to the country, sharing fundamental values and aspirations.”

 Professor Yash Pal Ghai and Jill Cottrell Ghai, Kenya’s Constitution: An Instrument for Change, state that a constitution is not the same as politics, but constitutions affect politics, and politics affect the constitution.